Logo

 • Handles loops, complex branching, and subflows.

-• Supports screen flows for guided user experiences (e.g., wizards or forms).
+• Supports screen flows for guided user experiences, such as wizards or forms.

 • Enables scheduled and record-triggered automation.

-• Integrates with external systems via actions or Apex.
+• Integrates with external systems through actions or Apex.

 • Actively developed with regular updates.

 Why It Matters: Flow Builder is Salesforce’s strategic focus for automation, replacing Process Builder and Workflow Rules.
-It’s scalable, reusable, and designed for future-proof solutions.
+It is scalable, reusable, and designed for future-proof solutions.

 Process Builder vs. Flow Builder: Key Differences